mozilla/addons-server/docs/topics/api/v4_frozen/applications.rst

 Versions that already exist will be skipped.

 Examples:
-    - A request to ``/api/v5/applications/firefox/42.0/`` will create versions ``42.0`` and ``42.*``.
+    - A request to ``/api/v4/applications/firefox/42.0/`` will create versions ``42.0`` and ``42.*``.
-    - A request to ``/api/v5/applications/firefox/42.0a1/`` will create versions ``42.0``, ``42.0a1``, and ``42.*``.
+    - A request to ``/api/v4/applications/firefox/42.0a1/`` will create versions ``42.0``, ``42.0a1``, and ``42.*``.
-    - A request to ``/api/v5/applications/firefox/42.0.1/`` will create versions ``42.0`` and ``42.0.1``. ``42.*``.
+    - A request to ``/api/v4/applications/firefox/42.0.1/`` will create versions ``42.0`` and ``42.0.1``. ``42.*``.

-.. http:put:: /api/v5/applications/(string:application)/(string:version)/
+.. http:put:: /api/v4/applications/(string:application)/(string:version)/

     **Request:**

-      :param application: The :ref:`application <addon-detail-application>`
+      :param application: The :ref:`application <v4-addon-detail-application>`
       :param version: The version of the application, e.g. 42.0

     **Response:**